AdobeDocs/experience-platform.en/help/xdm/schema/privacy-consent.md

 ## Prerequisites {#prerequisites}

-This document requires a working understanding of [!DNL Experience Data Model] (XDM) and the use of the schemas in [!DNL Experience Platform].
+This document requires a working understanding of XDM and the use of the schemas in [!DNL Experience Platform].
 Please review the following documentation before continuing:

 * [XDM System overview](http://www.adobe.com/go/xdm-home-en)
 * [Basics of schema composition](http://www.adobe.com/go/xdm-schema-best-practices-en)

 ## [!DNL Privacy Consent] mixin structure {#consent-mixin}

-The [!DNL Privacy Consent] mixin provides the common fields used to capture consent information in the [!DNL Profile Privacy] and [!DNL Event Privacy] schemas.
+The [!DNL Privacy Consent] mixin provides several fields used to capture consent information.
 The following JSON shows an example of the type of data the [!DNL Privacy Consent] mixin is able to process.
 Information on the specific use of each of these fields is provided later in this section.

 >[!NOTE]
 >